mleming/CellDataLoader/README.md

 dataloader = CellDataloader(imfolder,
 			dim = (64,64),
-			batch_size = 32,
+			batch_size = 64,
-			dtype = "numpy", # Can also be "torch" label_regex = None,
+			dtype = "torch", # Can also be "numpy" label_regex = None,
+			verbose = True,
-			segment_image = "whole", # "Whole" outputs the whole image, resized
+			segment_image = "whole", # "whole" outputs the whole image, resized
 				# to dim; "sliced" cuts the image checkerboard pattern into
 				# dim-shaped outputs, so it's suitable for large images; "cell"
 				# segments cells from the image using CellPose, though it throws